pandoc-jp/pandoc-doc-ja/users-guide.rst

    $for(author)$$author$$sep$, $endfor$

+Note that the separator needs to be specified immediately before the ``$endfor`` keyword.

 A dot can be used to select a field of a variable that takes an object as its value.
 So, for example:

 ::

    $author.name$ ($author.affiliation$)

+The value of a variable will be indented to the same level as the variable.

 If you use custom templates, you may need to revise them as pandoc changes.
 We recommend tracking the changes in the default templates, and